SanjoSolutions/solve-please/THINGS_THAT_CAN_BE_WORKED_ON.md

 * [X] Disable "Submit request" button while the submission is in progress.
 * [X] Search function
 * [ ] Propose solution functionality
+* [ ] Support the display of many solution requests
+* [ ] Support for search with many solution requests
+* [ ] "Also looking for a solution for this problem" buttons seem first clickable before they become unclickable (as expected).